Building Coq Projects¶

 directories specified with -R and -Q command line options,

-the current directory where the Coq process was launched (without including subdirectories),
+the current directory where the Rocq process was launched (without including subdirectories),

 the directories listed in the